Focusing on the material value of money distorts the custom of celebrating new year

 In today’s society, people often pay less attention to the spiritual value of lucky money and instead value the face value of that money.
 Has the meaning of lucky money been changed, sir?

 – Recently, this beautiful custom is being practiced incorrectly by many people.
-It seems that people do not care much about the spiritual value of that money but only pay attention to its purchasing value.
-In the past, people celebrating lucky money and those receiving lucky money often cared about the luck of money, but now there is a mentality of paying attention to the face value of money.
+It seems that people do not care much regarding the spiritual value of that money but only pay attention to its purchasing value.
+In the past, people celebrating lucky money and those receiving lucky money often cared regarding the luck of money, but now there is a mentality of paying attention to the face value of money.
 The larger the denomination of the coin, the more people like it.
 And receiving lucky money to have a bunch of money like that turns out to be giving each other money, not lucky money anymore.
 That is extremely unfortunate.

 When celebrating a child or someone you love, remember to make them understand that spiritual values are important and noble.
 We are giving each other luck, not giving each other money.
 The heavy emphasis on the material value of money has distorted the custom of celebrating the New Year or opening money at the beginning of the year.